linode/docs/docs/development/introduction-to-awk/index.md

 ### Calculating Word Frequencies

-This example is relatively challenging but shows some of the advanced capabilities of AWK.
+This example demonstrates some of the advanced capabilities of AWK.
 The file `wordFreq.awk` reads a text file and counts how many times each word appears in the text file using associative arrays.

 1. Create and save the file `wordFreq.awk`: